DeepakDahiya/express-core/components/brave_ads/core/internal/serving/prediction/embedding_based/README.md

 # Embedding Based Prediction

-Predict a creative ad to deliver to the user using embedding based prediction.
+Predict a creative ad to deliver to the user.

 Please add to it!